dlacomb/RMACBaseballVoting/README.md

 **ci:** Catchers Interference

-**Gold Glove:** Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year)
+**Gold Glove:** 0 = No, 1 = Yes, Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year)

 **_Pitching Stats Data_**